flugel-it/microk8s-aws/README.md

 This might take some minutes.
 There might be messages saying "Server not ready yet.
 Waiting for server", just wait.

 Then the script will ask you to change the cluster admin password and apply the change.
+(Default password is "mytestcluster")

 When the script finishes it outputs importan information about how to use the cluster.